halcon74/hello-world/README.md

 #### "Hello World" in C++...

-Actually, this project has turned into someting greater.
+Actually, this project has turned into something greater.

 It happened so that, while reading the materials about C++, I found a good review about IDEs and build systems for C++, after reading which I've chosen to work with qt-creator as IDE/editor and with SCons as build system...